drewejohnson/ans-student19-serpenttools/README.md

 - [Example directory](https://serpent-tools.readthedocs.io/en/latest/examples/index.html)
 - [Install guide](https://serpent-tools.readthedocs.io/en/latest/install.html)

+## Workshop tools

+SERPENT and `serpentTools` will be utilized live during the workshop.
+If you wish to follow along, you will need the following

+1. Python environment (3.5+ preferred)
+1. Jupyter notebook
+1. Latest `serpentTools` installed

+## Workshop not-pre-reqs

+The following are not necessary to make the workshop benefitial.
+Basic familiarity with Monte Carlo neutron transport codes (MCNP, SERPENT, SCALE-KENO, etc.) will make some things easier to understand, but not strictly required.

+1. Python mastery
+1. Knowlege of SERPENT

 ## Layout

 - `simple` - 6x6 toy assembly designed to show basic input structure.